boxdot/gerritbot-rs/README.md

 url yourself at [https://developer.ciscospark.com](https://developer.ciscospark.com).
 In that case, do not provide the option `spark.webhook_url`, since otherwise it will overwrite you manually configured url.

+See configuration example file in [config-direct.yml](config-direct.yml) in the repository.

 Example: